 Grace to you!

-With regard to giving back, there are at least two philosophies of life.
-They are “We live when we receive,” and “We live when we give back.”
+Concerning giving back, there are at least two philosophies of life.
+They are "We live when we receive," and "We live when we give back."

 Following these two philosophies of life are two groups of people: Those who believe they have come to receive and those who believe they have come to give back.
-The one philosophy of life says, “I am here to be served.”
-The other says, “I have come to serve.”
-The one seeks the crown and gets a cross.
-The other embraces sacrifice, the cross, and receives a crown!
+The one philosophy of life says, "I am here to be served."
+The other says, "I have come to serve."
+The one seeks the crown and gets the cross.
+The other embraces sacrifice, the cross, and receives the crown!

 In our everyday life, we experience these opposing philosophies.
-One is opposed to the other, because when one is upheld, the other is suppressed.
+One is opposed to the other because when one is upheld, the other is suppressed.

-I find in the mission of the twelve (Mt 10:7-15) the Lord’s insight into choosing to be givers rather than receivers.
-The key players in the story are Jesus, the twelve apostles and those to whom the apostles were commissioned and sent to evangelize.
+I find in the mission of the twelve (Mt 10:7-15) the Lord's insight into choosing to be givers rather than receivers.
+The key players in the story are Jesus, the twelve apostles, and those to whom the apostles were commissioned and sent to evangelize.

 The Lord sends.
 The missionary or evangelizer doesn’t send oneself.
 It is Jesus who sends.
 The directives are pretty straightforward.
 No hangovers.
 It has to be done with every measure of detachment and generosity.
 The evangelizer, the missionary, must be disposed to give without charge.
 First and foremost, he has to be the giver.

 How about the evangelizer’s sustenance?
 The Lord promises the people would provide.
 “The laborer deserves his wages” (Mt 10:10).

 Wait a minute, one may say.
 How would this work in real life?